 5. Stir until all the lumps are gone.
 If lumps persist, strain the glaze through a chinois/fine sieve.

 6. Allow the glaze to cool to a lukewarm/room temperature before use.
-Optimal control is achieved when glazing a frozen cake so this recipe is calibrated to yield the loose pour required for a cold product.
-If you intend to glaze a non-frozen cake, consider cutting a 1/4 cup of water from the recipe.
+Optimal control is achieved when glazing a cold cake so this recipe is calibrated to yield the loose pour required for a cold product.
+If you intend to glaze a room temperature cake, consider cutting a 1/4 cup of water from the recipe.
 In general, water can be added or subtracted to this formula to alter the density of the glaze.

 To store glaze, cover its surface directly with plastic wrap.
 To reheat it, warm it over a simmering – not boiling – hot water bath or microwave it in a bowl on low power, stirring frequently.
 Chocolate is sensitive to hot temperatures.
 If overheated, the glaze may split or worse, scorch.
 A split glaze may be saved with the addition of more fat like melted butter.
 A scorched glaze cannot be saved.